Home Features FAQ About Create Trip Open App

 Anchor stays Keep the shared stay connected to how and when people arrive.

-Decision support Use trip voting and shared context before anyone commits.
+Decision support Use trip voting and shared costs before anyone commits.

 Direct Answer